redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

     .. note::
          - This feature is supported by OSP 13 or RDO queens versions.
-         - This feature is expiremental and should be used only for development.
+         - This feature is experimental and should be used only for development.

 * ``--custom-sources-script-url`` setup custom repos (package sources) by a custom user provided script.
     This way allows to not have any internal infrastructure related logic included,